Ituran: History

-In 2005 Ituran raised approximately $50 million in an initial public offering on Nasdaq, which gave the company a value of $294 million.
+In 2005, Ituran raised approximately $50 million in an initial public offering on Nasdaq, which gave the company a value of $294 million.

-In April 2007 Ituran acquired the Mapa group for $13 million.
+In April 2007, Ituran acquired the Mapa group for $13 million.
 The Mapa Group consists of three divisions: geographical databases, map publishing in print and online, satellite navigation and location-based services.

-In November 2007 Ituran sold Telematics Wireless to Singapore based ST Electronics, part of the ST Engineering corporation, for $90 million.
+In November 2007, Ituran sold Telematics Wireless to Singapore based ST Electronics, part of the ST Engineering corporation, for $90 million.

 In 2011, Ituran signed an agreement with Pelephone which allows Ituran to use Pelephone's network to set up an MVNO (mobile virtual network operator) venture.

 In 2012, Ituran announced that Ituran Brazil entered into agreement with General Motors Brazil ("GMB") through a company controlled by Ituran (51%).

 Ituran Brazil was founded in 1999 and has (as of the end of 2014) more than 310,000 active subscribers.

-In May 2018 a severe security vulnerability was discovered in the Ituran system.
-The vulnerability allows attackers to easily extract personal information of Ituran customers, including home addresses, phone numbers and car registration numbers.
+In May 2018, a severe security vulnerability was discovered in the Ituran system.
+The vulnerability allowed attackers to easily extract personal information of Ituran customers, including home addresses, phone numbers and car registration numbers.
 For some users it also allowed real-time tracking using the Ituran application.
 Following the discovery of the vulnerability, Ituran disabled the self-service portal for its Israeli customers, until the vulnerability is fixed.